zahidalidev/CS-Material/React.md

 ### API
 - An API (application program interface) is a set of rules that enables different programs to communicate with one another.
 It outlines the appropriate way for a software developer to compose a program on a server that communicates with various client applications.

+### 46- REST
+- Representational State Transfer, it means server will transfer a representation of requested resource's state to the client system. it is basically architecture style which is stateless and works only on HTTP.
+REST works with plain text, XML, HTML and JSON.

+### 47- SOAP
+- Simple Object Access Prtocol is basically a messaging protocol which is used for exchanging structured data in the implementation of web services in computer network.
+SOAP provide excellent data security and retry logic to compensate unsuccessful communications.
+This works only with XML format.

 ### REST (Representational State Transfer Application) & SOAP (Simple Object Access Protocol) API
 - It means when a RESTful API is called, the server will transfer a representation of the requested resource’s state to the client system
 - SOAP is a messaging protocol specification for exchanging structured information (data) in the implementation of web services in computer networks.